Stuck in DC, Biden team pitches rest of US on big virus aid

 “The public is not getting caught up in process — what they want is results,” said Cedric Richmond, the White House director of public engagement.
 “People these days are not worried about the inside-the-beltway terminology.
 They’re looking at who’s doing what to help.”

-The president told House Democrats on Wednesday that he views the package's proposal for $1,400 in direct payments to individuals as a foundational promise to voters and he cannot break that pledge in his first legislative action.
+The president told House Democrats on Wednesday that he views the package's proposal for $1,400 in direct payments to individuals as a foundational promise to voters.
 It represents a strategic bet by the White House that voters will suspend their partisan beliefs to evaluate the plan and support its massive scope.

 "I’m not going to start my administration by breaking a promise to the American people,” he said.

+On Capitol Hill, Democrats pushed ahead on Thursday with the budget process that will pave the way for eventually passing the aid.

+Senators were poised for an all-night session to consider amendments that could define the contours of the eventual bill.
+Sens.
+Joe Manchin, D-W.Va., and Susan Collins, R-Maine, have partnered on a measure that could prevent upper-income taxpayers from qualifying for Biden’s proposed $1,400 direct payments.

-The extensive package comes after $4 trillion in rescue spending that cushioned the financial blow from the pandemic but did little to stop the disease.
+The Biden package comes after $4 trillion in rescue spending that cushioned the financial blow from the pandemic but did little to stop the disease.
 It includes politically divisive provisions such as a $15 hourly minimum wage and $350 billion in aid for state and local governments.
-Ten Republican senators have countered with a $618 billion package, a third of what Biden is offering.
+Ten Republican senators countered with a $618 billion package, one-third of what Biden is offering.

+Biden entered the presidency with Americans generally hopeful about his ability to fight the pandemic and guide the economy.
+About three-quarters said they have at least some confidence in his ability to handle the coronavirus, while roughly two-thirds had at least some confidence in his economic leadership, according to a poll from The Associated Press-NORC Center for Public Affairs Research.

 Most Americans still see the need for government stimulus.
 A survey released Wednesday by Quinnipiac University found 68% of U.S. adults support Biden’s stimulus package and 24% oppose it.
 But Republicans are divided on the measure, with 47% opposed and 37% favoring it.
 Nearly all Democrats backed the plan.

-Based on his interactions, Richmond sees three elements of the package as the most popular: the direct payments; the $160 billion for widespread vaccinations — one of the only expenditures that also appears in the Republican proposal; and food and nutrition assistance for struggling Americans and the push to halve the child poverty rate through tax credits and other benefits.
+Based on his interactions, Richmond sees these elements of the package as the most popular: the direct payments, the $160 billion for widespread vaccinations, food and nutrition assistance for struggling Americans, and the push to halve the child poverty rate through tax credits and other benefits.

 But even Republicans who are supportive of some kind of aid are telling their voters Biden's plan is too expensive — and it's possible people could be turned off if they think stimulus dollars are being wasted.

+The group of GOP senators behind the counterproposal told Biden in a letter Thursday that they had significant questions about the “size and scope” of his plan given how much Congress already has allocated and the more than $60 billion in emergency assistance they said states and districts have yet to spend on public schools.

-Republican Sen. Mitt Romney of Utah told KUTV in Salt Lake City that aid to state and local governments, a particular sticking point for Republicans, should be based on “actual need, as opposed to a simple blanket payment of billions of dollars, which in many cases would represent a windfall."
+Sen. Mitt Romney, R-Utah, told KUTV in Salt Lake City that aid to state and local governments, a particular sticking point for Republicans, should be based on “actual need, as opposed to a simple blanket payment of billions of dollars, which in many cases would represent a windfall."
+But Romney also stepped toward bipartisanship Thursday by proposing payments of at least $3,000 per child to families, though they would be paid for in part by cutting other government programs and tax credits that are targeted toward families.

 Republicans are betting Biden will pay a price politically if he doesn't take a bipartisan tack.
 By contrast, Democrats hope Republicans will pay a price if voters don't see them engaging with the fullness of the crisis.